katiehuangx/data-engineering/Airbnb Project/README.md

 WHERE minimum_nights < 1
 LIMIT 10

-Instead of creating query tests, I can also convert them into macro like below so that I can reuse for other purposes.
+Instead of creating query tests, I can also convert them into custom generic test like below so that I can reuse for other purposes.

 ```sql
 -- macro/positive_value.sql